This printed article is located at http://accordiagolftrust.listedcompany.com/corporate_governance.html

 The Trustee-Manager also has the following statutory duties under the BTA:

-In general, the Code of Conduct encourages Directors and employees of the Trustee-Manager to hold Units over the long term and not to deal in such Units on short term considerations.
+The Code of Conduct encourages Directors and employees of the Trustee-Manager to hold Units over the long term and not to deal in such Units on short term considerations.
 The Code of Conduct also prohibits the Trustee-Manager, its Directors and employees from dealing in such Units during the "closed" window period as follows:

-Each Director and the Chief Executive Officer is required to give notice in writing to the Trustee-Manager of, among others, particulars of his interest in Units or of changes in the number of Units which he has an interest, within two business days in Singapore after the date on which the Director or Chief Executive Officer became a director or chief executive officer of the Trustee-Manager or the date on which he acquires an interest in the Units or he becomes aware of the occurrence of the event giving rise to changes in the number of Units which he has an interest.
+Each Director and the CEO are required to give notice in writing to the Trustee-Manager of, among others, particulars of his interest in Units or of changes in the number of Units which he has an interest, within two business days in Singapore after the date on which the Director or CEO becomes a director or CEO of the Trustee-Manager or the date on which he acquires an interest in the Units or he becomes aware of the occurrence of the event giving rise to changes in the number of Units which he has an interest.

-There are no material contracts entered into by AGT or any of its subsidiary that involve the interests of the Chief Executive Officer, any Director, any controlling Unitholder or any controlling shareholder of the Trustee-Manager, either still subsisting or entered into during FY15/16, other than, where applicable:
+There are no material contracts entered into by AGT or any of its subsidiary that involve the interests of the CEO, any Director, any controlling Unitholder or any controlling shareholder of the Trustee-Manager, either still subsisting or entered into during FY19/20, other than, where applicable:

-The Trustee-Manager has established an internal controls system to ensure that all future interested person transactions:
+The Trustee-Manager has established an internal controls system to ensure that all interested person transactions:

-As a general rule, the Trustee-Manager must demonstrate to the Audit and Risk Committee that such transactions satisfy the foregoing criteria.
+As a general rule, the Trustee-Manager must demonstrate to its ARC that such transactions satisfy the foregoing criteria.
 This may entail obtaining (where practicable) a quotation from a party unrelated to the Trustee-Manager.

 The Trustee-Manager has also incorporated into its internal audit plan, a periodic review of all interested person transactions entered into by AGT during the period under review.
-Further, the Audit and Risk Committee will review at least quarterly in each financial year the interested person transactions entered into during such quarterly period to ascertain that the guidelines and procedures established to monitor interested person transactions have been complied with.
+Furthermore, the ARC will review at least quarterly in each financial year the interested person transactions entered into during such quarterly period to ascertain that the guidelines and procedures established to monitor interested person transactions have been complied with.

-If the Trustee-Manager is to sign any contract with a related party of the Trustee-Manager or AGT, the Trustee-Manager (including the Audit and Risk Committee) will review the contract to ensure that it complies with the provisions of the Listing Manual and the BTA relating to interested person transactions (as may be amended from time to time) as well as such other guidelines as may from time to time be prescribed by the MAS and the SGX-ST to apply to business trusts.
+If the Trustee-Manager is to sign any contract with a related party of the Trustee-Manager or AGT, the Trustee-Manager (including the ARC) will review the contract to ensure that it complies with the provisions of the SGX-ST Listing Manual and the BTA relating to interested person transactions (as may be amended from time to time) as well as such other guidelines as may from time to time be prescribed by the MAS and the SGX-ST to apply to business trusts.

-The aggregate of transactions entered into with interested persons during the financial year ended 31 March 2016 and pursuant to Rule 907 of the Listing Manual are as follows:
+The aggregate of transactions entered into with interested persons/parties during the financial year ended 31 March 2020 and pursuant to Rule 907 of the SGX-ST Listing Manual are as follows: